raspberrypi/documentation/configuration/config-txt/video.md

 ### hdmi_edid_filename

-On the Raspberry Pi4B, you can use the `hdmi_edid_filename` command to specify the filename of the EDID file to use, and also specify which port the file is to be applied to.
-This also requries `hdmi_edid_file=1` to enable EDID files.
+On the Raspberry Pi 4B, you can use the `hdmi_edid_filename` command to specify the filename of the EDID file to use, and also to specify which port the file is to be applied to.
+This also requires `hdmi_edid_file=1` to enable EDID files.

 For example: